Stay up to date

 McGinley Support Services (Infrastructure) Ltd

 McGinley Support Services (Infrastructure) Ltd prides itself on its commitment to equality and diversity which is at the heart of the Company’s values.
 The Company embraces diversity and aims to promote the benefits of diversity in all of our business activities.
 We seek to develop a business culture that reflects that belief.
 We want McGinley Support Services to be regarded as an exemplary employer within the public and private sectors.

 The infrastructure industry has historically been male-dominated with many roles falling within engineering and construction disciplines.

 At MSSI, everyone is paid for the role they have in the team and for their performance in that role.
 No other factors affect an employee’s remuneration.
-MSSI is an Equal Pay employer - men and women performing equal work receive equal pay however due to the industry largely attracting males rather than females MSSI does have a Gender Pay Gap – though we are pleased to report that our Gender Pay Gap of 22.3% is lower than the national average in our industry of 23.3%.
+MSSI is an Equal Pay employer - men and women performing equal work receive equal pay however due to the industry largely attracting males rather than females MSSI does have a Gender Pay Gap of 24%.
 We offer excellent training and development opportunities for staff across all departments, ranging from graduate and professional training schemes in the delivery functions to management training for staff when they achieve a role of team leader or above.